Jbarata98/Jbarata98/README.md

 - Before embarking on my professional journey, I delved into the research world, focusing on integrating Transformers within an encoder-decoder architecture for remote sensing image captioning.
 You can explore it [here](https://github.com/Jbarata98/remote-sensing-image-captioning)

-- I also enjoy discussing topics within the AI field, which is why I dedicate some of my time giving lectures at Data Science workshops and bootcamps hosted by [Le Wagon](https://www.lewagon.com/).